andrea-calligaris/ff8-sounds-catalog/sound-information.md

 #### Trains

 Timber trains:
-- `2295 from deling city+owl's train arrives`: the train from Deling City arrives near Timber Maniacs.
+- `2295 from deling city + owl's train arrives`: the train from Deling City arrives near Timber Maniacs.
-- `2308 from balamb+from dollet additional layer`: the train from Balamb arrives near the pet shop.
+- `2308 from balamb + from dollet additional layer`: the train from Balamb arrives near the pet shop.
 "From Dollet additional layer" means that this sounds is also used for the train coming from Dollet, layered to `2324`.
 - `2323 from desert`: the train from the D-District Prison's desert arrives near the pub.
 - `2324 from dollet`: the train from Dollet arrives in City Square's last field.